Petecheco/CLR-GAN/Readme.md

-# CLR-GAN: Improving GANs Stability and Quality via Consistent Latent Representation and Reconstruction
+# CLR-GAN: Improving GANs Stability and Quality via Consistent Latent Representation and Reconstruction(ECCV24)
 ## Supplementary Material

 ### This folder contains all the codes that implements the **Consistent Latent Representation and Reconstruction** method on StyleGAN-V2 and StyleGAN-V2-ADA used for reproducing the experimental results reported on the paper.